 1. Take some of the surprise out of the holidays.

-Reveal your holiday plans to the kids ahead of time andinclude such topics as family activities, community functions, gifts you have to buy (for others, not them), parties to attend, guests you expect, and travel you’ve planned.Transitions are easier when kids knowwhat’s coming up when, where they have to go, how long it takes to get there,whom they’re going to see, and what they’re going to do.
+Though this year's festivities may be limited due to the pandemic, reveal your holiday plans to the kids ahead of time and include such topics as family activities, such as decorating the tree, gifts you have to buy (for others, not them), any guests you expect, and travel you’ve planned.Transitions are easier when kids knowwhat’s coming up when, where they have to go, how long it takes to get there,whom they’re going to see, and what they’re going to do.